EugenDueck/engine.io-conflation/README.md

 # Hacking engine.io-conflation #
 --------------------------------

+**Note: The below will only work once `engine.io 0.2.0` is pushed to *registry.npmjs.org*, which is not currently (2012-08-12) the case, but should happen in the next couple of days.**

 In case you want to start hacking `engine.io-conflation`, start by making sure that the tests run:

 ```